Sonica-B/RealmWeaver-AI/README.md

 # RealmWeaver-AI - Procedural Game Asset Generator

-RealmWeaver-AI is a procedural 2D game asset generation framework combining generative AI models (Stable Diffusion, CVAE-GAN) and Unity integration.
-This repository includes scripts for generating terrain tiles, training asset synthesis models, and exporting map data for game development.
+**RealmWeaver-AI** is a procedural 2D game asset generation framework that combines the power of **generative AI** and **Unity game development**.
+The system automates the creation of game-ready assets such as terrain tiles, environment props, and complete biome maps, helping indie developers reduce the time and effort needed for building immersive game worlds.

+---

+## 🔧 Core Components

+- **Stable Diffusion**
+  Generates top-down terrain tiles and props from text prompts conditioned on biome and style.

+- **CVAE-GAN (Conditional Variational Autoencoder GAN)**
+  Learns structural features from tiles to generate diverse and coherent tilemaps.

+- **Wave Function Collapse Algorithm**
+  Helps generate procedurally varied but spatially consistent biome maps.

+- **Unity Integration**
+  Automates prefab generation, reads biome CSVs, and renders maps using scripted tile placement.

 ---